jony86s/eosio.contracts/CONTRIBUTING.md

 license document, but changing it is not allowed.

-Developer's Certificate of Origin 1.1
+Developer&#39;s Certificate of Origin 1.1

 By making a contribution to this project, I certify that: